TheOtherRolesAU/TheOtherRoles/README.md

 - Lovers: Fixed a bug where ImpLovers would hardly spawn
 - Added the option to hide the name of players with an unknown role
 - Fixed a bug where players could get stuck on ladders/platforms when being rewinded
+- Fixed a bug where players could only use quickchat
 - The Jackal, the Sidekick and the Jester now have fake tasks
 - You can now change the custom server ip/port right inside the game